JVital2013/vitality-goes/README.md

 * In goesproc-goesr.conf, image handlers should have the filename end in `{time:%Y%m%dT%H%M%SZ}`.
 * While all EMWIN information will be in the same folder, other product types should each have their own folder for best performance.
 For example, Channel 2 images should be in their own folder and not co-mingled with false color images.
-* If you are going to enable EMWIN information, make sure you have the emwin handler enabled in `goesproc-goesr.conf` and it's not ignoring text files.
+* If will be enabling EMWIN information in Vitality GOES, make sure you have the emwin handler enabled in `goesproc-goesr.conf`.
+Do not exclude text files in this handler.
 * If you plan on tracking satellite decoding statistics, make sure your `goesrecv.conf` file has a `statsd_address` defined where you are hosting Graphite/statsd.
 See [See the advanced configuration section](#advanced-configurations-for-goestools) for info on how to set up Graphite/statsd.
 You can configure this later.

 ### Option 2: SatDump